 I don’t feel that way, but I am stubborn.

 We make plans to ride on Saturday to Matheson Hammock, a park at the end of Old Cutler Road, south of Coral Gables.
 John asks if his friends can come.

 “You second graders can organize your own rides.
 You’re coming ‘cause you’re Jace’s brother.”

 That shuts up, John.
 It kind of makes me feel important but still sorry for John.
-He doesn’t seem to care as long as he still can come.
-We don’t tell Jeff or Edith that we have plans for Saturday.
+He does not seem to care as long as he still can come.
+We do not tell Jeff or Edith that we have plans for Saturday.

-In the morning, Edith and Dad always sleep in.
+On Saturdays, Edith and Dad always sleep in.
 Jeff is lurking about, so we skip breakfast to ride to Robby’s.
-I have stopped worrying about the witch.
+I stopped worrying about the witch.
 We pick up Michael on the way.
-Once he’s ready to go, Jeff shows up, having followed us on foot.
+Once he is ready to go, Jeff shows up, having followed us on foot.

 “What’s going on?” he asks John.